-You may find aquatic plants in many freshwater lakes, but mostly rivers, waterfalls etc. In nature there is many light stages during the day, depending also on the plants location in the river.
+You may find aquatic plants in many freshwater lakes, rivers, waterfalls etc. In nature there are many light stages during the day, depending also on the plants location in the river and the weather.
 Plants addicted to open areas will require stronger lights for longer time.
 Some plants are growing above the water to gather more light and co2.

 ‘If the aquarium get 5 hours of lighting followed by 2-3 hours of darkness and then another 5-6 hours of light, the plants will be relatively unaffected and receive enough light throughout the day, but algae growth rates will be significantly reduced and may even start to die back.’
 However many people says that creating a siesta period is a little old fashioned way and some plants even need around 4-6 hours to fully wake up, so you may try to experience it on your own

 Reducing light loss